h3rm4nn-99/generated-mavlink-headers/README.md

 ## How to use the headers
 You'll need to copy this whole repository in the `/build/sitl/libraries/GCS_MAVLink/include/mavlink/v2.0` in the ArduPilot project after the build.

-This repo will also be configured as a **submodule** in the qgroundcontrol project so it will be included automatically.
+This repo has also been configured as a **submodule** in the qgroundcontrol project so it will be included automatically.